angzhaoyu/AdsorbML-FT/README.md

 # AdsorbML-FT

-AdsorbML-FT is an advanced machine learning framework designed for accurate adsorption energy prediction and efficient structure optimization on catalyst surfaces.
-The integrated MK (Microkinetic) component delivers steady-state approximation solutions for reaction network analysis.
+AdsorbML-FT is a process developed based on the fine-tuning scheme of AdsorbML for accurate adsorption energy prediction and effective structural optimization of catalyst surfaces.The integrated MK (Microkinetic) component delivers steady-state approximation solutions for reaction network analysis.
 ## Overview

 This comprehensive toolkit offers: